grpc/proposal/A74-xds-config-tears.md

 #### Changes in cds LB policy

-Instead of starting a watch on the XdsClient to get the cluster data, the cds LB policy will get its configuration by lookup up the cluster name in the XdsConfig passed to it via an attribute.
+Instead of starting a watch on the XdsClient to get the cluster data, the cds LB policy will get its configuration by looking up the cluster name in the XdsConfig passed to it via an attribute.

 To address the case where the cluster is determined dynamically (e.g., a